 For those of you who havenโt attended a house viewing before, estate agents are often more than happy for you to wander around the property unattended.
 Such an event in this case provides ample opportunity to enter the office and plug a USB tool into the back of Amandaโs desktop.

-How can you defend against Open-Source intelligence?
+How can you defend against open-source intelligence (OSINT)?

 As the digital working environment evolves it is our responsibility to be aware of our publicly accessible data, and to safeguard it against those that would seek to exploit it.